I think Marie Kondo is just precious. I love the sound she makes to describe “spark joy” as a feeling.

 Patti: True.
 I think those can be the hardest – letting go of our children’s childhood items means letting them grow up and saying goodbye to their childhood years, our years of mothering littles, the mistakes we wish we could revisit and do differently, the joys we no longer get to have.
 It’s a hard thing.
 The goodness comes in the release, always.
 Still, it’s some seriously hard stuff to let go of.
 My hardest, I’d have to say.

 Me: Mine too.
 I’ve got a few things that I intend to gift to Hannah to use with her children…like her baby blanket.

 Patti: What do you encourage that is similar to what she does, and where do you differ?

 Me: Okay…overall her approach isn’t very different…she’s just put her own vocabulary and worldview into an existing process.

 Patti: Thanks for thinking through this with me, Sharon.
 It gives me food for thought about how to purge in a different way.
 Since the people she works with are in dire straits (on the show) I was thinking, “Maybe I don’t have to go to the lengths they go to” but, I see from what you are saying that gutting an area gives it a fresh start – then you only put back what you love and need.

+Thank you to, Patti, for asking these questions.
+Because one thing I know for sure is that one person’s questions are usually anothers.
 I hope this Q&A will inspire you to ask questions, too, and ultimately, live intentionally.

 Speaking of intentional living, Patti is an author and blogger who writes about simplifying and slow living, especially for mommas.
-You can find her and her latest book, Slow Down, Mama, at https://pattyhscott.com/
+You can find her and her book, Slow Down, Mama, at https://pattyhscott.com/